A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Funded Futures Network is $29 cheaper to get started.
 Funded Futures Network charges $160/mo (monthly subscription) plus a $120 activation fee.
 Purdia Capital charges $179/mo (monthly subscription) plus a $130 activation fee.

-Funded Futures Network gets you funded faster, with an estimated ~7 days to first payout (5d eval + 2d exhibition).
+Funded Futures Network gets you funded faster, with an estimated ~12 days to first payout (5d eval + 2d exhibition + 5d winning).
 Purdia Capital has no consistency rule, meaning you could pass the evaluation in a single profitable day.
 Funded Futures Network requires your best day to be no more than 40% of total profit.

 Funded Futures Network offers up to 90% profit split(Daily payouts, $500 min), while Purdia Capital offers up to 90%(Daily payouts, $3,000 min).

 When comparing withdrawal frequency, the gap between payouts matters.
-Funded Futures Network has no minimum profitable days requirement between withdrawals.
-Purdia Capital requires 5 profitable trading days between each withdrawal โ at 20 trading days per month, that works out to roughly 4 payouts per month.
+Funded Futures Network requires 5 profitable trading days between each withdrawal, while Purdia Capital requires 5 profitable trading days.
+At 20 trading days per month, that means Funded Futures Network can request roughly 4 payouts per month versus Purdia Capital's 4.

-Both firms work well for swing traders.
-Purdia Capital is a stronger fit for scalpers and day traders and budget traders (automation & bots allowed).
+Both firms work well for day traders.
+Purdia Capital is a stronger fit for scalpers (news trading ok).
 Explore all trading styles to see which firms match your approach.

 Based on $500/day profit, 20 trading days/month, 55% win rate